A mathematical programming-based solution method for the nonstationary inventory problem under correlated demand

-We now present the MILP model for determining optimal $(R, S)$ policies; to approximate expected holding and penalty cost, we employ the piecewise linear approximation technique proposed by \cite{rossietal2015}.

-We introduce a binary variable $P_{jt}$ which is set to one if the most recent replenishment up to period $t$ was issued in period $j$, where $j\leq t$ --- if no replenishment occurs before or at period $t$, then we let $P_{1t}=1$, this allows us to properly account for demand variance from the beginning of the planning horizon.
-We observe that if $P_{jt}=1$, the closing inventory level of period $t$ must equal to the order-up-to-level of period $j$, minus the demand convolution over periods $j, \ldots, t$, i.e. $I_t=S_j-\zeta_{jt}$.
-Then, following Eq. (\ref{l1})-(\ref{l2}), the expected excess back-order and on-hand stock of period $t$ can be written by means of the first order loss function and its complementary function, $\sum_{j=1}^tL(S_j,d_{jt})P_{jt}$, and $\sum_{j=1}^t\hat{L}(S_j, d_{jt})P_{jt}$.
+We introduce a binary variable $P_{jt}$ which is set to one if the most recent replenishment up to period $t$ was issued in period $j$, where $j\leq t$; if no replenishment occurs before or at period $t$, then we let $P_{1t}=1$, this allows us to properly account for demand variance from the beginning of the planning horizon.
+We observe that if $P_{jt}=1$, the closing inventory level of period $t$ must be equal to the order-up-to-level of period $j$ minus the demand convolution over periods $j, \ldots, t$, i.e. $I_t=S_j-\zeta_{jt}$.
+Then, following Eq. (\ref{l2}) - (\ref{l1}), the expected on-hand stock and back-order of period $t$ can be written by means of the complementary of the first order loss function and the first order loss function, $\sum_{j=1}^t\hat{L}(S_j, d_{jt})P_{jt}$, and $\sum_{j=1}^tL(S_j,d_{jt})P_{jt}$.
 Additionally, since period $j$ must be the only most recent order received up to period $t$, the following constraints must be satisfied.